Help Scout vs. Intercom: A Deep-Dive Comparison

 The only thing that is a little frustrating with Intercom’s reporting is its location in the workspace.
 When you look at the inbox, the real-time dashboard is located in the left sidebar, while the rest of the platforms’ reports are tucked away in a drop-down menu.

 While this makes sense in theory, it’s frustrating in practice.
-Intercom doesn’t include real-time reporting with its Starter plan, so some users may click on “Dashboard” and think they have to upgrade to view the standard set of reports.
+Intercom doesn’t include real-time reporting with all of its plans, so some users may click on “Dashboard” and think they have to upgrade to view the standard set of reports.

 Contextual support and integrations